-When deciding on a pair of running sunglasses, you’ll want to take a few factors into consideration: your face and head size, the kinds of conditions you’ll be running in the most, and your desired level of coverage.
+When deciding on a pair of running sunglasses, you’ll want to consider a few factors: your face and head size, the kinds of conditions you’ll be running in the most, and your desired level of coverage.

 While it’s likely that any pair of sunglasses you purchase will “fit,” not all frames are created equal.
 Temple arm length and flexibility, nose bridge width (sometimes referred to as “DBL,” or distance between lenses), and lens height can all vary greatly between models.
 Many brands will suggest their best options for different sizes of heads and faces, but it’s always a good idea to measure a pair of sunglasses that you currently own for comparison.